xrdocs/asr9k/_tutorials/2023-04-24-asr9k-inline-map-t-border-relay-configuration-and-troubleshooting.md

 * Additionally it is helpful to capture and examine the packet hitting the corresponding counter.
 In the LAB environment it can be collected using the "monitor np counter" tool:

-**NOTE**:{: .notice} This tool will have to reset the NPU upon the traffic collection completion which can cause ~150msec of traffic loss on this NPU thus its recommended to use it only in the LAB environment or during the Maintenance Window.
+**NOTE**: This tool will have to reset the NPU upon the traffic collection completion which can cause ~150msec of traffic loss on this NPU thus its recommended to use it only in the LAB environment or during the Maintenance Window.{: .notice}

 		"monitor np counter MDF_TX_WIRE.1 np0 loc 0/6/CPU0"